 Our responsibilities and legal basis for processing your data

 As part of our work we process and store personal information relating to students, staff, alumni, current and potential supporters and friends of the University and we therefore adhere to all relevant data protection regulation.
 We take our responsibilities seriously and ensure all personal information we obtain is held, used, transferred and processed in accordance with the law.

 The Alumni Relations and Development team process information and data outlined in this privacy notice in pursuit of our legitimate interests in:

-- Communicating with alumni, Honorary Graduates and Fellows, stakeholders and current and potential supporters; providing and promoting benefits and services to these interested parties.
+- Effectively communicating with alumni, Honorary Graduates and Fellows, stakeholders and current and potential supporters; providing and promoting benefits and services to these interested parties.

-- Helping the University to achieve its strategic objectives and operating principles.
+- Helping the University to achieve it's strategic objectives through philanthropic donations

 We are likely to pursue these legitimate interests by contacting you by email, post or social media.
 We may also contact you by telephone.

 Information about how you can manage the ways that we contact you, including how to opt out, is outlined below.